Author Guidelines

 Permissions

 You are responsible for getting proper permission for your illustrations and should submit the permissions along with your final essay before your essay is copyedited.
-AQ can pay some moderate image fees, but our budget is limited.
 Images are in the public domain if they were published in the U.S. prior to 1923 or if they are the work of the U.S. government.
 A good source for public domain images is the Library of Congress website.

 An argument for fair use is occasionally possible for images that are discussed in your essay; however, you must consult with us well in advance if you want to claim fair use for an image.
 Otherwise, you must contact the owners of the images you would like to use and obtain both print and electronic world rights for the use of the images.
 Please use the template that follows.
 It is important to explain to the copyright holder that we need world rights chiefly because we have print and electronic subscribers outside the U.S. We need electronic rights, in addition to print rights, because the on-line issue appears in Project MUSE at the same time as the print issue is mailed.
 The copyright holder may also want to know the circulation of the print journal; it is approximately 6,000 copies per issue.